Jeanvit/PowerFlowGeneticAlgorithm/readme.txt

 - This algorithm tries to find the optimal solution for an Electric Power Flow Problem through a Genetic Algorithm
 	- The selection occurs via Tournament with a 1 vs 1 game
-	- The recombination points is random
+	- The recombination points are randomly chosen
 	- The mutations also occurs in random individuals

 - More details about the Power Flow Problem can be seen in the docs folder